 Testing

-Cloesce Models and Services all live as their own isolated units with no inherent connection to an incoming Worker request, making them easy to unit test.
+Cloesce Models and Services live as isolated units with no inherent connection to an incoming Worker request, making them ideal for unit testing.

 To write tests for Cloesce that utilize any ORM features, ensure you have: